zerocost-space/github-autopush/README.md

 ## 📝 License

-This plugin is open source and licensed under the MIT License.
+This plugin is open source and licensed under the GPLv2 License.

 ---